tobyhodges/probable-enigma/episodes/01-introduction.md

 ![Figure 2.
 Sharing as part of the workflow](../fig/01-sharing_as_part_of_workflow.jpg) *Figure credits: Tomasz Zielinski and Andrés Romanowski*

+PAULINE below there is missing narrative that the overheads are small at each steps, that the overheads help also at the following steps.
+But are massive ath the end.
+Then there can be some of the points ... maybe with an edit.

 When should you engage in data sharing and open practices?
 * Data management should be done throughout the duration of your project.
 * If you wait till the end, it will take a massive effort on your side and will be more of a burden than a benefit.